JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2025/2025-The-Drowsy-Chaperone.md

   - Musical
   - Comedy
 description: "Step into a dazzling parody of 1920s musical comedy where a die-hard theatre fan plays his favorite cast album, bringing the madcap show to life in his living room."
----
-*The Drowsy Chaperone* begins as a modern-day musical theatre aficionado, known simply as 'Man in Chair,' seeks solace from his blues by listening to a recording of his favorite 1928 musical comedy.
-As he shares his insights and historical tidbits, the characters of the show magically appear in his drab apartment, enacting the uproarious tale of a Broadway starlet’s chaotic wedding day.
-Full of slapstick, mistaken identities, and satirical takes on musical theatre tropes, the musical is both a heartfelt homage and a clever critique of the golden age of Broadway.

-### Musical Numbers
-{{< columns >}}
+musical_numbers: |
+  {{col-begin}}
-#### Act I
+  ;Act I
   - "Overture" – Orchestra
   - "Fancy Dress" – Tottendale, Underling, Company
   - "Cold Feets" – Robert, George
   - "Show Off" – Janet, Company
   - "As We Stumble Along" – Drowsy Chaperone, Ensemble
   - "I Am Aldolpho" – Aldolpho, Drowsy Chaperone
   - "Accident Waiting To Happen" – Robert, Janet
   - "Toledo Surprise" – Gangsters, Feldzieg, Kitty, Mrs. Tottendale, and Company
   - "Act I Finale" – Company
-<--->
+  {{col-break}}
-#### Act II
+  ;Act II
   - "Message From A Nightingale" – Kitty, Gangsters, Aldolpho, Drowsy Chaperone
   - "Bride's Lament" – Janet, Company
   - "Love Is Always Lovely in the End" – Mrs. Tottendale, Underling
   - "I Do, I Do in the Sky" – Trix, Company
   - "As We Stumble Along (Reprise)" – Company
-{{< /columns >}}
+  {{col-end}}
+---
+*The Drowsy Chaperone* begins as a modern-day musical theatre aficionado, known simply as 'Man in Chair,' seeks solace from his blues by listening to a recording of his favorite 1928 musical comedy.
+As he shares his insights and historical tidbits, the characters of the show magically appear in his drab apartment, enacting the uproarious tale of a Broadway starlet’s chaotic wedding day.
+Full of slapstick, mistaken identities, and satirical takes on musical theatre tropes, the musical is both a heartfelt homage and a clever critique of the golden age of Broadway.